ArnavTripathi1/Evaluation_Tasks/README.md

 ## Problem Statement

-Cross sections quantify interaction probabilities in particle physics and are computed from squared amplitudes.
+In HEP cross sections quantify interaction probabilities in particle physics and are computed from squared amplitudes.
 This project models amplitude to squared-amplitude mapping as a Seq2Seq task using Titans + MIRAS.

 ## Common Task 1.2